fuse-lang/fuse-lang.github.io/_docs/basics/0-intro.md

 ### Variables

-Fuse is a gradually typed language, Historicly languages with strong type systems imposed a lot of boiler plate code on the developers.
-In Fuse like most modern typed languages you usually don't need to anotate anything to get the benefits of the type system.
+Fuse is a gradually typed language, Historicly languages with strong type systems impose a lot of boilerplate code on the developers.
+In Fuse, like most modern typed languages you usually don't need to annotate anything to get the benefits of the type system.
-This happens thanks to the type inference, Type of all these variables are determined by their initialization:
+This happens thanks to the type inference, The Type of all these variables is determined by their initialization:

 ```fuse
 let name = "Ada Lovelace"